- Download our Moving to Mexico Guide (PDF)

 Communication in Mexico

 Somewhat similar to many Asian cultures, when Mexicans communicate, they make an extended effort to be polite and not disappoint.
-It is common to be told that things are possible when they are not, that something will happen which never does, and to be given an answer even when one is unknown.
+It is common to be told that things are possible when they are not, that something will happen that never does, and to be given an answer even when one is unknown.

 Bureaucracy in Mexico